SanketKD/gradle-springboot-builder/README.md

 # How to use
 Use this image for deploying Springboot Applications which use Gradle as build tool.

-Check this [Sample](https://github.com/SanketKD/openshift-spring-boot-gradle.git "openshift-spring-boot-gradle") Springboot Applications which use Gradle as build tool.

 [Docker Image](https://hub.docker.com/r/sanketkd/gradle-springboot-builder/ "Docker Hub") : sanketkd/gradle-springboot-builder:1